acarrou/Companion-Computer-Drone/README.md

 <br><br/>

 ## Firmware
 We are using [QGroundControl](https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html), it works great and makes it easy to set parameters.
 Follow this [video](https://www.youtube.com/watch?v=BNzeVGD8IZI&t=677s) on how to install the PX4 Firmware.
-If you would like to use the Ardupilot firmware click on Ardupilot in the QGroundControl options.
-If you have issues with the latest px4 firmware you can look at earlier versions [here](https://github.com/PX4/PX4-Autopilot/releases), we are currently using ***v1.10.1***.
+If you would like to use the Ardupilot firmware, click on Ardupilot in the QGroundControl options.
+If you have issues with the latest px4 Firmware, you can look at earlier versions [here](https://github.com/PX4/PX4-Autopilot/releases), we are currently using ***v1.10.1***.
 ![alt text](https://docs.qgroundcontrol.com/master/assets/setup/firmware/firmware_select_default_px4.jpg)

 <br><br/>

 # :two: The Onboard Computer
 There are two companion computers we recommend using the Jetson Nano or the Raspberry Pi.
-The Jetson Nano is a pricier embedded system compared to the Raspberry Pi, however it makes a great system for object detection/avoidance.
+The Jetson Nano is a pricier embedded system compared to the Raspberry Pi.
+However, it makes an excellent system for object detection/avoidance.
 Make sure you have all the necessary parts to power and put an OS on these computers.
 You will need a device to put the OS on the micro sd card.
 Something like this -> ***[Micro SD Card USB Reader.](https://www.amazon.com/UGREEN-Reader-Portable-Adapter-Windows/dp/B0779V61XB/ref=sr_1_7?dchild=1&keywords=micro+sd+usb&qid=1609284957&sr=8-7)*** This makes it easy to image.

-## Jetson Nano
+## Jetson Nano (***THIS SECTION IS STILL UNDER CONSTRUCTION USE THE RASPBERRY PI FOR NOW***)

 We will be using ROS with the Jetson Nano.
-If you are unfamilliar with ROS, I recommend you learn it first through the [documentation](http://wiki.ros.org/Documentation) as this part wil assume you know how to operate the catkin workspace.
+If you are unfamiliar with ROS, I recommend you learn it first through the [documentation](http://wiki.ros.org/Documentation) as this part will assume you know how to operate the catkin workspace.
 For more information on the Jetson nano, please follow this ***[site](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit)***.
-It would be best if you used ***[Balena Etcher](https://www.balena.io/etcher/)*** for an easy imaging process.
+It would be best to use ***[Balena Etcher](https://www.balena.io/etcher/)*** for an easy imaging process.
 A helpful video I found is ***[here](https://www.youtube.com/watch?v=fepv1uDyiXk)***.
 Use the image given for the Jetson Nano ***[here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write)***.
-Once you have successfully imaged your Jetson Nano put the sd card into the nano.
+Once you have successfully imaged your Jetson Nano put the sd card into the Nano.
 ### ROS Melodic Installation
 We are using ROS Melodic as the Jetson Nano is using their NVIDIA® Jetson Nano™ Developer Kit deriving from Ubuntu 18.04.
 This ROS install is taken from [here](http://wiki.ros.org/melodic/Installation/Ubuntu)
 <br/>